What is a VPN? How it Works & How to Use a VPN (2024)

 Many VPNs offer native apps for Windows, macOS, and even Linux.
 The installation process is similar across all operating systems:

 - Subscribe to a VPN using the official website.
-Choose a service that meets your needs.
-I recommend ExpressVPN as it’s the best in 2024 for Windows and Mac devices.
+Choose a service that suits your needs.
+I consider ExpressVPN the best choice if you want a reliable desktop VPN.

 - Sign in with your VPN account details.
-This could be your username and password, or an authentication code provided by your VPN.
+Log into the VPN using your email address/username and password.
+You might also have to enter an activation code provided by your VPN.

 Android, iOS, Tablets, and Amazon Fire Stick

-- Download a VPN from the official website.
+- Download the VPN from the app store or official website.
 Most VPNs have native apps for both Android and iOS devices.

 - Open the VPN app and log in.
-You’ll need the account details you created on signup.
+Log into the VPN app with your login details and/or activation code.

 - Connect to a server.
-Tap on a server of your choice or let your VPN choose the best option.
+Tap on a server of your choice or let your VPN choose the best option to secure your connection.

 Smart TVs, Roku, and Streaming Devices

 - Check router compatibility.
-Note your router’s model and make, and visit your chosen VPN’s website to determine compatibility.
-If you have an Asus, Linksys, or Netgear router, ExpressVPN has its own firmware for easy installation.
+Note your router’s model and make and access your VPN’s website to see if it’s compatible.
+For Asus, Linksys, and Netgear routers, ExpressVPN allows easy configuration through its own firmware.

 - Install the VPN.
-You can find the specific installation guide for your router on the VPN’s website.
+Access your VPN’s web portal and follow the specific installation guide for your router to set it up.

 Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process, as we adhere to a strict testing methodology.